 Start by embracing the requirements gathering process.
 Engage with stakeholders and establish what problems they are trying to solve and understand both the parameters and constraints surrounding them.
-Collectively, you should determining what they actually need, which will help you draft an RFP proposal that drives specific results.
+Collectively, you should determine what they actually need, which will help you draft an RFP proposal that drives specific results.
 Are there key areas that you want your prospective suppliers to address?
 Be sure to understand what elements are actually feasible and in scope.
 You want to take care to avoid wasting the supplier’s time — and yours — by providing an RFP to which they can reasonably respond.

-If you’ve done your homework up front, then you can be realistic about setting expectations and tie them to measurable and quantifiable company objectives.
+If you’ve done your homework upfront, then you can be realistic about setting expectations and tie them to measurable and quantifiable company objectives.

 2. Identify your ideal supplier

 Different suppliers will provide different proposals.
 Each supplier endeavors to provide its unique viewpoint.
 Their approaches and solutions will vary and each one will likely have its own strengths and weaknesses.
 While some suppliers will focus on cost, others will attempt to win you over by providing the most comprehensive service.
 Others may focus on speed or support.
 Create a clear picture of your winning criteria to minimize the difficulty in assessing what each bid has to offer.
 As you write your RFP, be sure to also note what qualities your winning bid will have.

 Remember: value is ultimately dynamic in nature and can change situationally.
 While you might be particularly priced sensitive with one purchase, you might find yourself more time-sensitive with another.
 By establishing the key drivers of your decision, and if possible, weighting your RFP accordingly, you increase the likelihood of strong alignment with the supplier you ultimately choose.